 Students increasingly turn to online colleges for flexible course scheduling, career-centered degrees, and affordable tuition rates.
-According to the Online Learning Consortium, a higher education research organization, the number of distance learners increased 3.9% from 2015-2017.
+According to the Online Learning Consortium, a higher education research organization, the number of distance learners increased 3.9%.
 Currently, 6% of all U.S. students take at least one online class.
 Remote academic programs provide not only low tuition prices that often disregard residency status, but also distinct scholarships and grants.
 Furthermore, by pursuing distance education, you cut down on housing and transportation costs.
 Online college courses are generally asynchronous, facilitated through learning software like Blackboard, Canvas, and Moodle.
 This structure enables you to study at your convenience, all the while maintaining work and family obligations.
 While distance education may seem disconnected from university support, you actually benefit from the same resources as on-campus students, including one-on-one academic advising, faculty mentorship, and career services.
 This guide contains details on 50 of the best online colleges in the United States.

 The following programs are ranked solely according to their affordability.
 See below for the best colleges online, ranked from least to most expensive, according to their per credit hour online rate, along with several useful facts about each program.
 In the case of a tie on hourly tuition, schools were ranked in order of decreasing faculty to student ratio.